Quick Start Guide

 sugar run

-Sugar will pick up tasks from the queue and execute them autonomously.
+Sugar will pick up tasks from the queue and execute them autonomously using the Claude Agent SDK.

 Configuration